coverclock/com-diag-hazer/README.md

 * UBX-RXM-RTCM - RXM RTCM input status on DGNSS Rover.
 (UBLOX 9 p.
 181)
 * UBX-MON-HW - Monitor Hardware to detect jamming.
 (UBLOX 8 R15 p.
 285)
 * UBX-NAV-STATUS - Report Status to detect spoofing.
 (UBLOX 8 R15 p.
 316)

+Tumbleweed recognizes RTCM messages with a valid CRC but does not process their contents.
+As a special case, an RTCM message with a zero payload length is used by gpstool and rtktool as a keep alive message.

 # Talkers